Best Business Schools in Europe

 Top Business Schools for an MBA in Europe

 These have been obtained from well-known MBA ranking sites like Financial Times and QS MBA Rankings, and have particularly performed well over the years.
+(We also have top MBA Ranking made by MBA Crystal Ball, where we have the consistent performers among b-schools based on a weighted average of the past Financial Times (FT) Rankings.)

 We have not included the top Business Schools in UK, in this list, as there is already another article dedicated to the same.
 Regardless, do keep in mind that the UK B-Schools rank among the top in Europe’s best business schools.
 Some of the top UK B-Schools are: